sylvainloiseau/pylift/README.md

 Utilities for LIFT (Lexicon Interchange Format).
 [Lift](https://code.google.com/archive/p/lift-standard/) is a XML vocabulary for representing lexicon in project of language description.
-It is used by SIL Flex and Elan in associated with tools for interlinearisation of texts.
+It is used by SIL Flex and Elan associated with tools for interlinearisation of texts.

 # Installation